umkoin/umkoin/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to umkoin@umkoin.org (not for support).
+Report security issues to umkoin@umkoin.org (not for support).

 The following keys may be used to communicate sensitive information to developers: